digitalempiretr/writapub/src/lib/app-rules.md

 6.  **Flexible Line Limit (12-14 lines):** Each image (slide) should generally not exceed 12 lines.
 However, to avoid awkwardly splitting a sentence, if the remaining part of the sentence (e.g., 1 or 2 words) can fit, the current slide can be extended up to a maximum of 14 lines to keep the sentence intact.
 This is a strict rule enforced by the code.
 7.  **No Overflow:** Both the title and body text must always remain **inside** the text box area in the center of the canvas.
 The text must **never** overflow vertically or horizontally outside this area.
 Long titles must automatically wrap to new lines.
 8.  **Automatic Title Logic:** If the user has not specified a title, the first sentence of the entered text is automatically used as the title.
 In this case, this sentence used as the title **must be removed** from the beginning of the main text.
-9.  **Paragraph & Newline Preservation:** Paragraphs and newlines entered by the user in the text area must be preserved and reflected in the final designs.
+9.  **Paragraph & Newline Preservation:** Paragraphs, newlines, and casing (uppercase/lowercase) entered by the user in the text area must be preserved and reflected in the final designs.
 10. **Unified Layout & Carousel Behavior:** On all screen sizes, the control panel and the design preview area are displayed one below the other.
 The carousel navigation (slider arrows) must only affect the design previews, while the control panel below it remains static.
 11. **Initial View:** The main content input area should be vertically centered on the screen.
 The "Designs" section should be hidden by default and only appear after content generation.
 12. **Vertical Sizing:** The header should have a height of `10vh`, and the main content area should have a height of `90vh`.